astronomer/docs/astro/cli/astro-workspace-user-list.md

     ]}>
 <TabItem value="astro">

-Outputs a list of all users with access to your current Workspace.
+List all users with access to your current Workspace.

 ## Usage